This article is for G Suite Administrators who want to know more about how to install the Huddle for G Suite add-on for their users.

 There are 2 ways that end users can install the Huddle add-ons for Docs and Sheets themselves.

-- If whitelisting is enabled, and you've added the Huddle add-ons to your whitelist or if whitelisting is disabled completely, users can install the add-ons from the G Suite Marketplace.
+- If you have restricted, and you've permitted the Huddle add-ons or if restrictions are disabled completely, users can install the add-ons from the G Suite Marketplace.

 Option B: Install the add-on on behalf of users